 Applying for WAP

-Before you should apply you will want to see what requirements are set for your state.
+Before you submit a weatherization assistance program application, you will want to see what requirements are set for your state.
 Each state has their own set of criteria and guidelines for their programs.
 Once you know this information, you can visit www.energy.gov and pick your state in the map.
-From there, they will provide you with the information and guidance you need.
+From there, they will provide you with the information and guidance you need, and you could even apply for weatherization assistance program online.